lenghuang/goblins-take-home/my-thought-process/README.md

 - Better pagination UI
 - Better concurrency handling between people editing at the same time
 - Better data design choices (hard to aggregate data, query, etc)
+- Think more critically about what data is optimal for ML training
+- Use blob storage for images instead of document